 The industrial growth economy which dominates our world is directly at odds with our ecology.
 As the system theorist Kenneth Boulding said,’if you believe in infinite growth in a finite system, you're either mad… or an economist.’
 Sustainability programmes that do not address this impasse make it worse.

 There has to be a brave and honest analysis of our present industrial culture and the deeply buried, but largely impossible assumptions on which it is based.
 Herman Daly described these assumptions as ‘fallacies of misplaced concreteness’.
 We believe they are solid, but they just aren’t.

-Think “survival of fittest” (which Darwin never once wrote), competition makes the most efficient use of resources (but is only possible through cooperation); the selfish gene (which can only exists in collaboration with other genes); tickle-down economics (material wealth trickles up); humans are a superior and special species (but the only one undermining their own habitats to the point of ecocide); Gross Domestic Product (which measures negative personal and social impacts as positive economic benefit)… and so on.
+Think “survival of fittest” (which Darwin never once wrote), competition makes the most efficient use of resources (but is only possible through cooperation); the "selfish gene" (which can only exists in collaboration with other genes); "trickle-down" economics (material wealth trickles up); humans are a superior and special species (but the only one undermining their own habitats to the point of ecocide); Gross Domestic Product (which measures negative personal and social impacts as positive economic benefit)… and so on.
 And indeed on.

 Our present world is built on these fallacies and leaders must become critically aware of them, if we are to live sustainably.
 This is not about analysing ecological issues as such, or problem solving.
 It’s about fundamentally changing the way we perceive the world around us.
 My friend Sam Graham describes this process as ‘metaphysical re-engineering’ - changing the way we understand our reality.
 It’s not as hard or as scary as it sounds.
 It’s liberating.